Extracting total Amb programs from proofs: Extraction of concurrent programs from CFP proofs

-\begin{rem} The theorems above can be generalized by weakening the admissibility condition in two ways:

-(1) The condition that restrictions must have Harrop premises may be dropped.
+\begin{rem} The theorems above can be generalized by dropping in the definition of admissibility the condition that restrictions must have Harrop premises.
 The definition of $A^-$ must then be modified by replacing $\rt{A}{B}$, where $A$ is non-Harrop, by $\neg\neg A \to B$ (instead of $A\to B$).
-Since, by the the rules (rest-antimon) and (rest-stab), the formulas $\rt{A}{B}$ and $\rt{\neg\neg A}{B}$ are equivalent and, moreover, have the same realizers, the proof of Theorem~\ref{thm-faithfulness} requires only minimal changes and the Theorems~\ref{thm-soundnessII} and~\ref{thm-pe} are unchanged.
+Since, by the rules (Rest-antimon) and (Rest-stab), the formulas $\rt{A}{B}$ and $\rt{\neg\neg A}{B}$ are equivalent and, moreover, have the same realizers, the proof of Theorem~\ref{thm-faithfulness} requires only minimal changes and the Theorems~\ref{thm-soundnessII} and~\ref{thm-pe} are unchanged.

-(2) Arbitrary free predicate variables may be permitted.
-The statement of Theorems~\ref{thm-faithfulness} and~\ref{thm-soundnessII} are then to be modified by adding the assumptions $\reali{Y}\subseteq\adummy{\Data}$ and $\alpha_Y\subseteq\Data$ for all free predicate variables $Y$ of $A$.
-In the proof of Theorem~\ref{thm-faithfulness}, the definition of $\variant{\rho}{i}$, used in Claim~2, refers only to other free type variables of $\rho$.
-Claim~3 is modified in a similar way.
-The proof hinges on the fact that for $a\in\Data$, $\ddata(a)=\{a\}$ (Lemma~\ref{lem-data-nonempty}~(2)).
-Generalization (2) applies to Theorem~\ref{thm-pe} only in the restricted form that free predicate variable must not occur at strictly positive positions.
-This is necessary, since the extracted program $M$ must be closed. \end{rem}